About

 019 would not be the same without the past and present contributions of:

-Justine Aléda, Joppe Behaeghe, Timo Bonneure, Mijs Both, Julian Braakman, Markéta De Borggraef, Jarne Bossaerts, Victor Calame, Thomas Caron, Jens Clerckx, Heleen Corthouts, Pauwel De Buck, Ran De Vos, Louis Desmet, Hector Devriendt, Lore Donckers, Thaïs Dupont, Eugènia Lopez Duran, Warre Eeckhout, Lizzy Ellbrück, Lara Finkenstaedt, Valentin Garcia, Naomi Greenstein, Louis Hilson, Leo Horton, Fred Horton, Lyra Oey, Ossian Osborne, Bruno Jacoby, Lore Janssens, Lizzy Jongedijk, Josse Keppens, Tjobo Kho, Lisa Kinoo, Mathew Kneebone, Steven De Kort, Noah Leijssen, Margot Magnière, Ine Meganck, Bénédicte Mertens, Lola Mondy, Isabel Motz, Jeroen Mylle, Lukas Neven, Fabrice Parent, Maren Rommerskirchen, Joanna Rosso, Mathieu Serruys, Juliane Schmitt, Woud Schoutteten, Vennica Sidibanga Kaseye, Victor Sirot, Claire Stragier, Kobe Vandenberghe, Phara Vandenbussche, Margo Vanneste, Neeltje van der Vlugt, Lulu van Dijck, Victor Van Wassenhove, Kaat Vercammen, Antonia Vincenza, Dries Voet, Jens Wijnendaele, Angela Xu
+Justine Aléda, Haron Barashed, Joppe Behaeghe, Meret Behnke, Timo Bonneure, Mijs Both, Julian Braakman, Markéta De Borggraef, Jarne Bossaerts, Camille Breslin, Victor Calame, Thomas Caron, Jens Clerckx, Heleen Corthouts, Pauwel De Buck, Ran De Vos, Louis Desmet, Hector Devriendt, Jakob Dewald, Lore Donckers, Thaïs Dupont, Eugènia Lopez Duran, Warre Eeckhout, Rasmus Einman, Lizzy Ellbrück, Laude Emanuel, Lara Finkenstaedt, Mark Foss, Valentin Garcia, Naomi Greenstein, Louis Hilson, Leo Horton, Fred Horton, Arno Huygens, Lyra Oey, Ossian Osborne, Bruno Jacoby, Lore Janssens, Lizzy Jongedijk, Josse Keppens, Tjobo Kho, Lisa Kinoo, Mathew Kneebone, Steven De Kort, Noah Leijssen, Margot Magnière, Ine Meganck, Bénédicte Mertens, Lola Mondy, Isabel Motz, Jeroen Mylle, Lukas Neven, Fabrice Parent, Maren Rommerskirchen, Joanna Rosso, Mathieu Serruys, Juliane Schmitt, Lucien Schmidt-Berteau, Stella Schoning, Woud Schoutteten, Vennica Sidibanga Kaseye, Victor Sirot, Claire Stragier, Adèle Sweetlove, Kobe Vandenberghe, Phara Vandenbussche, Margo Vanneste, Neeltje van der Vlugt, Lulu van Dijck, Victor Van Wassenhove, Kaat Vercammen, Antonia Vincenza, Isa Vink, Dries Voet, Jens Wijnendaele, Angela Xu

 Alles Kan, All Things Contemporary, Archipel, Art Cinema OFFoff, Artlead, B.A.A.D.M., Be-part, Boomtown, Brede School, CirQ, Cultuur Gent, Das Kunst, Design museum Gent, DOK, Het Nieuwe Instituut, KASK School of Arts, Kraak, Kunsthal Gent, LUCA School of Arts, Provincie Oost & West-Vlaanderen, RIOT, Sint-Lucas Faculteit Architectuur KU Leuven, Stad Gent, Subbacultcha, Vooruit…